Construction Specifications 101

 • Set up a Master Program with Sub-Projects (for Construction Managers and Project Managers who are managing multiple projects at the same time)

-Who should attend?
 Anyone whose work involves planning and scheduling the work: Project Managers, Project Coordinators, Construction Managers, Superintendents, General Foremen, Foremen, and Estimators of all levels will benefit from the workshop.
 This course is for Contractors and Sub-Contractors in all segments of the Construction Industry.

 Canadian Construction Association Gold Seal Certification Program